Global Ideas that Guide the Design and Delivery of the Course

 - Explore differences in learning styles and how those styles relate to classroom practice.

-- Examine inclusive practice in programs for children aged birth to three and five to twelve.
+- Examine inclusive practice in programs for children aged four to eight.

 - Examine the reciprocal relationship between the child’s growth and development and the family and culture in which he or she is reared.

-- Discuss issues of gender, multicultural and anti bias curriculum in relation to programs for children aged birth to age twelve.
+- Discuss issues of gender, multicultural and anti bias curriculum in relation to programs for children aged four to eight.

 - Emphasize the connection between research, theory, and practice and the role of observation.